learn-co-curriculum/phase-3-sql-database-basics/README.md

 # Database Basics

+## Objectives

+- Describe how relational databases store data in tables composed of columns and rows
+- Use lower case and snake_case conventions for column names
+- Use the `CREATE TABLE` keywords to create a new table with columns, including the `id` column
+- Use the `.help` command to get a complete list of SQL commands
+- Use the `.tables` command to list all the tables in a database
+- Use the `.schema` command to look at the structure of a database
+- Use the `ALTER TABLE` keywords to add columns to a table
+- Use the `DROP TABLE` keywords to delete a table

-## Overview
+## Introduction

 We'll cover how to create and delete database tables in SQLite as well as how to add columns to an existing table.

-## Objectives

-1. Describe how relational databases store data in tables composed of columns and rows
-2. Use lower case and snake_case conventions for column names
-3. Use the `CREATE TABLE` keywords to create a new table with columns, including the `id` column
-4. Use the `.help` command to get a complete list of SQL commands
-5. Use the `.tables` command to list all the tables in a database
-6. Use the `.schema` command to look at the structure of a database
-7. Use the `ALTER TABLE` keywords to add columns to a table
-8. Use the `DROP TABLE` keywords to delete a table

 ## Database Structure